 According to the recommended standards of facility engineering, in buildings with 8 or more units, it is necessary to consider a "reserved" circulator pump with the same power, head, and flow rate as the main pump.

-It is better to separate the function of the hot water circulator pump of the heating (or cooling) system of the building with the circulation path of the hot water feeding the boiler in the source of the coil; for each of the two paths, for better exploitation in different seasons of the year, a separate circulator pump should be installed.
+It is better to separate the function of the hot water circulatory pump of the heating (or cooling) system of the building with the circulation path of the hot water feeding the boiler in the source of the coil; for each of the two paths, for better exploitation in different seasons of the year, a separate circulating pump should be installed.

-In general, the off-on operation of the circulator pumps is done by the wall thermostat installed on the return water pipe of the heating (or cooling) system.
+In general, the off-on operation of the circulation pumps is done by the wall thermostat installed on the return water pipe of the heating (or cooling) system.

 It is necessary to install a filter in the suction pipe of all pumps and install a shock absorber in the inlet and outlet pipes of end suction circulator pumps.
 The following diagrams will help you install your circular pump correctly: